 One member of the student’s qualifying exam committee must be a faculty member of the anthropology department.
 In addition, one member of the anthropology department must serve on the student’s doctoral thesis committee.

 The student must take four graduate courses in anthropology, of which at least one must be a topical seminar graduate seminar.
-An independent study with a faculty member of the anthropology department may count as only one of the three courses.
+An independent study with a faculty member of the anthropology department may count as only one of the four courses.
 Grant Writing (ANTH 228) may not be counted towards these requirements.

 At the time of the qualifying exam, the student must submit to the anthropology department a full statement, up to five pages, summarizing the pre-QE work done in anthropology (courses, papers, research projects, independent studies) and characterizing how that work and the dissertation to follow draw from and contribute to anthropological and ethnographic inquiry.
 The dissertation research will normally include a fieldwork component.